lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 ```

 -  Jeder Job wird zugewiesen, z.B. jid1, jid2, ... und der folgende Job muss auf das OK des vorherigen warten, d. h. dass er abgeschlossen ist.
 Das wird gemacht mit `--dependency=afterok`.
+	- There has to be the possibility to set up equilibration and production at the same time where the
 - [ ] ask why the equilibration run is still so slow in comparison to the production run by $ts=1^{-4}$

 # Read